 Most of the transportation is rather undocumented and you find ways to get around as you go.
-This might seem uncomfortable but it really isn’t.
+This might seem uncomfortable, but it really isn’t.
 It’s a part of the backpacker experience.

 Luckily, you have quite a few options when it comes to transportation in Guatemala.
 These options range from traveling like a local, which can be dirt cheap.
-But you can also travel on tourist buses and pay a lot more.
+But you can also travel in tourist buses and pay a lot more.

 Even though there is a lack of documentation and online options for pre-booking buses, everything is taken care of and things always work out the way they should.
 Okay, most of the time anyway. 😉

 In this guide, we talk about all the different transportation options, how to get them, and how expensive they are.
 You might be wondering where your luggage goes in all these different buses and rides?
 We answer that too!

 Find your ideal travel route in Guatemala in one of these 7 itinerary options.

 Chicken buses are the most interesting method of transportation in Guatemala and you should use a chicken bus at least once when traveling through it.

 The chicken buses are the old US school buses that Guatemalan drivers drive all the way south to Guatemala to paint them in beautiful and shiny colors before using them to transport people in their country.

 It is a lovely way to get around and you’re very likely to encounter strange scenarios and meet local people.